GSA/digitalgov.gov/content/posts/2014-04-29-trends-on-tuesday-mobile-its-where-youll-find-millennials.md

 ---
+url: /2014/04/29/trends-on-tuesday-mobile-its-where-youll-find-millennials/
 date: 2014-04-29 10:04:25 -0400
-title: 'Trends on Tuesday\: Mobile, It&amp;#8217;s Where You&amp;#8217;ll Find Millennials'
+title: 'Trends on Tuesday: Mobile, It&#8217;s Where You&#8217;ll Find Millennials'
-summary: ' It’s no secret, if you want to reach Millennials, mobile is a great way to connect.
+summary: ' It&rsquo;s no secret, if you want to reach Millennials, mobile is a great way to connect.
 This generation of tech-natives is adept at accessing large amounts of information held in the palms of their hands.
 However, their information overload also poses a challenge for agencies competing'
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Mobile
 tag: